CircuitVerse/Interactive-Book/contributing_guidelines.md

 The section's title goes in the `title` element.

-To standarize the order of sections in the navigation bar according to the difficulty level, the `nav_order` element is an "encoded" string with this form: `l`, followed by a digit, followed by `s`, followed by three digits. `l` stands for *level* and is a number between 0 and 2 and represent the basic, medium and advanced level, respectively. `s` stands for *section* and the three digit number after it is a zero-padded number indicating the section position in the chapter.
+To standardise the order of sections in the navigation bar according to the difficulty level, the `nav_order` element is an "encoded" string with this form: `l`, followed by a digit, followed by `s`, followed by three digits. `l` stands for *level* and is a number between 0 and 2 and represent the basic, medium and advanced level, respectively. `s` stands for *section* and the three digit number after it is a zero-padded number indicating the section position in the chapter.

 The other elements in the front matter block (`layout`, `has_children`) should be should be left as they are.